-Knowledge of currents is essential in determining the transport of larvae, nutrients and pollutants, as well as abetting the spread of disease and invasions (demonstrated by the rapid spread of disease in Diadema antillarum throughout the Caribbean region in the 1980s).
+Knowledge of currents is essential in determining the transport of larvae, nutrients and pollutants, as well as abetting the spread of disease and invasions (demonstrated by the rapid spread of disease in Diadema antillarum throughout the Caribbean region in the 1980's).
 Connectivity through currents has also resulted in the rapid invasion of Belize by the lionfish (Pterois volitans), which has been increasing exponentially at Laughing bird Caye National Park, as part of a larger, regional invasion.
 An initial, isolated report of its presence was recorded in 2001, in the Laughing Bird caye area (B. Sutton / Ecomar), though no more were seen until 2009, when populations have grown exponentially.

-Figure 13: Currents of the Belize Reef (after Ezer et al., 2005)
+Figure 13: Currents of the Belize Reef (after Ezer et. al., 2005)

 On a regional scale, the main oceanic current, the warmwater Caribbean Current, forms the main surface circulation in the Caribbean Sea, flowing westwards from the Lesser Antilles towards southern Belize, then northwards offshore, beyond the atolls, eventually through the Yucatan Channel, with an average flow rate of between 38 to 43 cm (15 to 17 inches) per second.
-This creates a counter current in the Gulf of Honduras area, including much of the coastal waters of Belize, which flows south / southwest-wards past the Belize coastline and Barrier Reef (Heyman et al., 2000; Stoddart, 1962), in the shelf lagoon and offshore basins (Figure 13; Purdy et al., 1975).
+This creates a counter current in the Gulf of Honduras area, including much of the coastal waters of Belize, which flows south / southwest-wards past the Belize coastline and Barrier Reef (Heyman et. al., 2000; Stoddart, 1962), in the shelf lagoon and offshore basins (Figure 13; Purdy et al., 1975).

-Tides in the central region of the Belize reef system are considered to be microtidal, and average an estimated 30cm throughout the coastal shelf (Stoddart, 1962; Caribbean Coral Ecosystems Program, 2005).
+Tides in the central region of the Belize reef system are considered to be microtidal, with a mean range of 15 cm at Carrie Bow Cay (Kjerfve et al., 1982) and 21 cm at Twin Cays (Wright et al., 1991), and averaging an estimated 30cm throughout the area (Figure 14; Stoddart, 1962; Caribbean Coral Ecosystems Program, 2005).
 The currents generated by these tides as they pass through reef cuts and at river mouths are thought to play a significant role in the spatial dispersion of sediment, nutrients, and larvae along the shallow reef flats and back reef (Heyman & Kjerfve, 2001).